hyperstack-org/hyperstack/README.md

 ## Overview

-Synchromesh is built on top of Reactrb and ReactiveRecord.
+HyperMesh is built on top of HyperReact.

-+ Reactrb is a ruby wrapper on Facebook's React.js library.
-As data changes on the client (either from user interactions or external events) Reactrb re-draws whatever parts of the display as needed.
++ HyperReact is a ruby wrapper on Facebook's React.js library.
+As data changes on the client (either from user interactions or external events) HyperReact re-draws whatever parts of the display as needed.
-+ ReactiveRecord uses Reactrb to render and then dynamically update your ActiveRecord models on the client.
++ HyperMesh provides a [flux dispatcher and data store](https://facebook.github.io/flux/docs/overview.html) backing_record by [Rails Active Record models](http://guides.rubyonrails.org/active_record_basics.html).
+HyperReact to render and then dynamically update your ActiveRecord models on the client.
-+ Synchromesh broadcasts any changes to your ActiveRecord models as they are persisted on the server.
++ HyperMesh broadcasts any changes to your ActiveRecord models as they are persisted on the server.

-A minimal synchromesh configuration consists of a simple initializer file, and at least one *Policy* class that will *authorize* who gets to see what.
+A minimal HyperMesh configuration consists of a simple initializer file, and at least one *Policy* class that will *authorize* who gets to see what.

 The initializer file specifies what transport will be used.
 Currently you can use [Pusher](http://pusher.com), ActionCable (if using Rails 5), Pusher-Fake (for development) or a Simple Poller for testing etc.

-Synchromesh also adds some features to the `ActiveRecord` `scope` method to manage scopes updates.
+HyperMesh also adds some features to the `ActiveRecord` `scope` method to manage scopes updates.
 Details [here.](docs/client_side_scoping.md)

 ## Authorization